Useful information for patients and interested parties

 Psychotherapeutic support

 It may be advisable to seek psychotherapeutic support if you are under emotional stress.
 The family doctor’s practice is also the first port of call for this.
-The website of the German Psychotherapy Association provides information to affected persons on how to get psychotherapeutic help.
+Long haulers can search for psychotherapy clinics in their surroundings on the website of the German Psychotherapy Association

 In the case of Long COVID, so-called benefits for participation may also be considered.
 Such benefits are intended to help people lead a self-determined life.
 This can include, for example, support in coping with everyday life independently, in leisure activities or in living, such as housekeeping.
 Free information on this topic is provided, for example, by the Supplementary independent participation counselling (EUTB®).
 Here, those affected can obtain advice on the possibilities for support in their personal situation.